Non-Stationary Inventory Control with Lead Times: Algorithms for Non-Stationary Inventory Control

 \subsection{Lost-Sales with Zero Lead Time}

 Next, we consider the lost-sales model with zero lead time.
-In this model, demand is censored, hence the system does not benefit from the full feedback structure available under demand backlogging.
-Nonetheless, the feedback remains significantly richer than the observation of only the realized cost, due to left-sided information (\cref{lemma:feedback_structure}).
+Since demand is censored, the system does not benefit from the full feedback structure available under demand backlogging.
+Nonetheless, the feedback remains significantly richer than the observation of only the realized cost, due to left-sided information.

-\paragraph{Active Set Elimination.} The active set in time step $t$ in epoch~$k+1$ of episode~$v$ is defined as

-Note that this is the same strategy (up to a constant) as the active set elimination rule in the demand backlog setting (\cref{eq:elimination_condition_bl}).
+\paragraph{Active Set Elimination.} The active set in time step $t$ in epoch~$k+1$ of episode~$v$ is defined as Note that this is the same strategy (up to a constant) as the active set elimination rule in the demand backlog setting (\cref{eq:elimination_condition_bl}).
 Again, the algorithm selects the base-stock level ${\tau_v^{k+1} = \sup \Avk{v}{k+1}}$ to play across epoch~$k+1$ (\cref{eq:selection_rule}).
-For the base-stock levels ${\tau > \tau_v^{k+1}}$ that are eliminated at time~$t$ based on the realization of \cref{eq:elimination_condition_ls} by a previous time step ${s \in [t_v, t]}$ in episode~$v$, the estimated mean and the estimated suboptimality gap that led to this eviction are recorded

-The gathered information about eliminated base-stock levels is used to monitor for changes among these discarded policies.
+For the base-stock levels ${\tau > \tau_v^{k+1}}$ that are eliminated at time~$t$ based on the realization of \cref{eq:elimination_condition_ls} by a previous time step ${s \in [t_v, t]}$ in episode~$v$, the estimated mean and the estimated suboptimality gap that led to this eviction are recorded The gathered information about eliminated base-stock levels is used to monitor for changes among these discarded policies.

 The core difficulty in the lost-sales setting with left-sided information is change detection, which requires collecting sufficient subsequent samples at base-stock levels that have already been removed from the active set.
 Obtaining these observations may incur high regret each time these policies are selected.
 This challenge is illustrated in \Cref{fig:convex_functions}, which shows the graphs of two cost functions, before and after a change at time~$t+1$, with $\tau_t^{*}$ and $\tau_{t+1}^{*}$ denoting their respective optima.
 The average cost of all policies ${\tau \leq \tau_v^k}$ changes only slightly.
 Hence, by sampling $\tau_v^k$ and approaching the old optimum $\tau_t^{*}$, it becomes increasingly difficult to detect the shift in the optima from ${\tau_t^* \leq \tau_v^k}$ to ${\tau_{t+1}^* > \tau_v^k}$ receiving only feedback for policies ${\tau \leq \tau_v^k}$.